North Valley continues to get rain, CHP warns drivers to slow down

-FRESNO, California (KSEE) – The first week of December looks to be very rainy.
+FRESNO, California (KGPE) – The first week of December looks to be very rainy.
 Especially for those living in the North Valley.

 Drivers are being urged to be careful when they are driving in the slick conditions.